 The point is, Luke identifies the Rich Young Man as a “ruler,” who has a burning question about his future in the Kingdom of God.

 This Rich Young Ruler approaches Jesus and falls on his knees.
 I believe this is a sincere effort to humble himself before what he truly believes may be the Christ, the Messiah.
 Jesus looks at him and loves him.
-There is no other person in all of scripture of whom it is said, “Jesus loved him.”
+There is no other individual in all of scripture of whom it is said, “Jesus loved him.”
+(Yes, Mary, Martha and Lazarus too.)
 Why do we have that pronouncement?
 And why does Jesus make the comparative statement about the apostles who were with him being first and the Rich Young Ruler being last?
 Why does he say it will take the power of God to change the man?

 An Apostle’s Call